| Success Strategies for Women in International

 managerial jobs in this country, they make up only 6%

+of the expatriate work force.
 Yet this situation is changing rapidly as more women

 attain high level managerial positions and international